magento/magento2-sample-data/README.md

 #Introduction

-Sample Data is a data set that represents Magento features.
+Sample data is a data set that represents Magento features.
 It consists of installation scripts, fixtures and media files.
-After its installation on Magento instance an admin user will receive a number of products of any kind, price rules, CMS pages, banners and more.
+Installing sample data fills your database with a number of products of each type, price rules, CMS pages, banners and more.

 #Deployment

-Deployment of Sample Data can be performed using composer.

-###Using Composer
-To deploy Sample Data using composer, please, specify sample data package in your composer.json
+To deploy sample data, use Composer:

-1. Specify repository
+1. In your composer.json, specify the following:
+ - repository:
 ```
 {
     "repositories": [